da-bigbrain/.github/profile/README.md

 - [Firmware](https://github.com/da-bigbrain/esp32_c3_mqtt) - ESP32C3 supermini chip arduino code
   - Note: `This one needs some automation, and it doesn't read EEG data and send to server yet`
+- [PCB and CAD](https://github.com/da-bigbrain/cad) - PCB and CAD files
+  - Note: `This one needs to fabricated asap`

 ### Software Repo

 - [Backend](https://github.com/da-bigbrain/nf_backend_mqtt_featured_with_esp32) - Subscribe MQTT that published to broker server at `nf.enk.icu`, and process fft(), emits to frontend using socket.io